ofarukcinar/ReadingIsGood/readme.md

 ```

 4. By importing the Postman Collection (ReadingIsGood.postman_collection.json) file into Postman, a request can be made to the **http://localhost:9090** port.
 Necessary configurations have been made.

+5. Access Kibana for monitoring request and exception logs at **http://localhost:5601**.
+The ELK stack setup ensures comprehensive logging and monitoring of all requests and exceptions.

 **UserName:** john.doe@example.com